k3larra/commuter/UserStudy/week7/workshop1a.md

 * What was the behaviour you taught?
 * Did it work the way you expected?
 * How would you like to present the behaviour to someone else.
+* Can you make any sense from the printouts of your behaviour.

 #### Part 2: Discussion points